ajaxxxxxxxx/ajaxxxxxxxx.github.io/_02InstallGuide/6-Final-Configurations.md

 - After doing this your game should run smoothly!
 Run Tale of Two Wastelands through MO2 again.
 You will likely receive a popup asking you would like to clear a read only flag.
 Make sure you choose **"Clear Read Only Flag"**.

+- You can delete the downloads folder once the process is completed and running properly.
+This will save you a lot of hard drive space, but will make updating slower and have to be done each time you update

 ## **If You Cant Find the Provided Lib Files**